lf-edge/eve/pkg/pillar/docs/zedrouter.md

 * the set of VIFs connected to the NI (with their interface names and MAC addresses)
 * the set of IP addresses assigned to endpoints connected to the NI (apart from app-side of VIFs it may also include the IP address of the NI bridge itself).
-* which uplink port is currently used by the NI (if any) - from field `SelectedUplinkLogicalLabel`
+* the set of ports used by the NI for external connectivity (empty for air-gapped NI)
+* the set of routes installed inside the (local) NI routing table
+  * for multi-path routes this provide info about the output port currently selected for each
-* error message if NI is in a failed state
+* error message(s) if NI is in a failed state

 Similarly, it is possible to retrieve network instance metrics with:
 `cat /run/zedrouter/NetworkInstanceMetrics/<UUID>.json  | jq`.
-This includes NI bridge interface counters, but also probe metrics (e.g. how many successful continuous probes were performed for a given uplink port) and essentially provides insights into the uplink selection decision made by UplinkProber at the given moment.
+This includes NI bridge interface counters, but also probe metrics (e.g. how many successful continuous probes were performed for a given port) and essentially provides insights into the port selection decision (per-route) made by PortProber at the given moment.
 To get interface metrics for all interfaces (physical, VIFs, bridges) obtain the content of `/run/zedrouter/NetworkMetrics/global.json`.